jaredmales/rtimv/readme.md

 ## Installation

+Dependencies:
-Requires qt-5.
+ - qt-5.
+ - qwt.
+ - levmar.
+See my instructions for this at https://jaredmales.github.io/mxlib/group__levmar.html

-Requires the levmar library, which requires a BLAS and Lapack.
-See my instructions for this at https://jaredmales.github.io/mxlib/group__levmar.html.
+ - BLAS & Lapack.
+See my instructions for this at https://jaredmales.github.io/mxlib/group__mkl.html

+After installing the dependencies, verify, and edit if necessary, the following variables in `Makefile`
+ - QMAKE
+ - CACAO_INCLUDE
+ - QWT_INCLUDE
+ - QWT_LIB
+ - LEVMAR_INC
+ - LEVMAR_LIB
+ - BLASPACK

-All you should have to do is type make in the top directory.
+Now all you should have to do is type make in the top directory.

 ## User's Guide